tomdionysus/trinity/docs/encryption.md

 To ease evaluation, a 'snakeoil' CA and Node certificate are provided in the [cert/](../cert) directory. **IMPORTANT: You should NEVER use these for anything except development**.

-The two files `ca.pem` and `localhost.pem` represent a CA cert and a signed certificate for `localhost` signed by that CA.
+The two files `ca.pem` and `localhost.pem` represent a CA cert and a certificate for `localhost` signed by that CA.

 ## EasyRSA